Advances and challenges in single-molecule electron transport: Computational techniques

 Such {\it bias}-induced forces exist even in the absence of a current flowing, and therefore should be distinguished from {\it current}-induced forces \cite{Todorov2001,DiVentra2002}.
-While theoretical studies of the former are still scarce \cite{thesisSchnaebele14}, the latter have received considerable attention, for which we cite Refs. \cite{Dundas2009,Bode2012,Todorov2014,lue2015} as recent examples.
-The physical mechanisms behind the current induced forces are reciprocal; they are also felt by ion cores that move through an electronic bath.
+While theoretical studies of the former are still scarce \cite{thesisSchnaebele14}, the latter have received considerable attention, see, e.g., \textcite{Dundas2009}, \textcite{Bode2012}, \textcite{Todorov2014}, and \textcite{lue2015} as recent examples.
+The physical mechanisms behind current induced forces are reciprocal: they are also felt by ion cores that move through an electronic bath.
 Therefore, the same mechanisms driving current induced forces also have implications for molecular dynamics simulations; the corresponding generalized Langevin theory is reviewed in \textcite{Lu2019}.
 While experiments capable of resolving current-induced forces on the molecular scale are challenging, first indications of the effects have been reported \cite{Sabater2015}.

 The origin of current-induced forces has been discussed in a particularly illuminating way in \textcite{Lu2010}.
 Our presentation is inspired by this work.
 Consider a kinetic equation for the vector $\bR$ comprising the coordinates of all atoms measured with respect to their equilibrium positions.
 The equation takes the following form,